aws-samples/aws-iam-access-analyzer-kms-blog/README.md

 aws sns create-topic --name access-analyzer-kms-keys-findings
 ```

+Please note the `TopicArn` output.
+We will use it on the next step.

 Replace the variables `TOPIC_ARN` with the SNS topic arn returned from the previous command and `EMAIL_ADDRESS` with your email address
 ```bash
 TOPIC_ARN=